skissler/HaslemereDataset/README.md

 ## License

-This dataset is released under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0).
+This dataset is released under the GNU General Public License Version 3.0 (see `LICENSE`).
-See `LICENSE.txt` or [https://creativecommons.org/licenses/by-nc-nd/4.0/](https://creativecommons.org/licenses/by-nc-nd/4.0/)

 ---